Design Principles

 # Global Features

-When developing new components the thinking needs to be global.
-New components should work on all chart types, not on one or two chart types.
+When developing components the thinking should be global.
+New components should work on all chart types, not just on one or two chart types.

 # Naming Convention